briandenicola/xlr8-e2eaisolutions/docs/02-agent/ifs-agent-step4-solution-design.md

 ---

-## Activities
+## 📝 Activities

 - Review your requirements from Step 3.
 - As a team, design and document:
-  1. **Architecture Diagram:** Sketch a high-level diagram of the RAG solution (UI, orchestration, retrieval, LLM backend, networking, identity, security, monitoring, etc.)
+  1. **🏗️ Architecture Diagram:** Sketch a high-level diagram of the RAG solution (UI, orchestration, retrieval, LLM backend, networking, identity, security, monitoring, etc.)
   2. **Azure Services:** List and justify the core Azure services and controls you will use (e.g., App Service, AI Search, OpenAI, Key Vault, Log Analytics).
   3. **Security & Governance:** Describe how you will enforce governance, compliance, and security (e.g., policies, private endpoints, managed identities).
   4. **Operational Readiness:** Outline how you will monitor, manage, and support the environment.